An open trail with beautiful scenery and views of the water to enjoy on the way in.”

 Features: Birding — River/Creek — Views — Wildflowers — Wildlife

 Family Friendly: There's plenty to explore along this short hike, and the tread is good for strollers.

 Bring water and bug spray.
 After a heavy rain, there are areas of the trail that can be a little mucky, particularly near the marsh.

-From the parking area, the nearby fishing pier makes a great start or end to any hike (maybe even both).
-From there, follow the Main Trail
+From the parking area, head past the fishing pier to follow the Main Trail

 into the pleasantly shaded trees.
 If you keep left at the second intersection the trail soon connects with the Marsh Trail